'If she tells a lie, I think she should apologise': Low Thia Khiang on Raeesah Khan in Pritam Singh's trial

 Asked what else was discussed, he said: "Basically she just tell me I mean she has agreed and um I told her we want the draft statement from her before she go to parliament and you know apologise."

-He said he first discovered that Singh, Ms Lim and Mr Faisal Manap had known about the untruth since Aug 8, 2021, only in August 2023.
+He said he first discovered that Singh, Ms Lim and Mr Muhamad Faisal Abdul Manap had known about the untruth since Aug 8, 2021, only in August 2023.

 "What was your reaction when you found out?" asked Mr Tan.